 Vishing is a type of phishing attack that uses voicemail instead of email to target individuals and businesses.
 Like phishing, vishing relies on social engineering to trick people into revealing sensitive information or taking actions that benefit the attacker.

 How Does Vishing Work?

 Cybercriminals invest time and effort into making vishing attacks as convincing as possible.
 They will often call from a number that appears to be local, increasing the likelihood that you will answer.
 They also research their target, learning about their personal and professional lives, in order to tailor their approach and appeal to human nature.

 A typical vishing attempt will use urgency to motivate you to act, false credibility to convince you that the call is legitimate (such as pretending to be from the government, tax department, IT support, or HR), persuasive language to make you want to help, and a threatening tone to override your suspicions.
 In some cases, vishing attacks may even reference current events or tap into your fears in order to motivate you to act.

 The best defense against vishing attacks is education and awareness.
 Make sure that all employees understand the threat and know what to look for.
 The following tips can help:

 - Never provide or confirm personal information over the phone.
 Banks, hospitals, tax offices, and the police will never call you and ask for personal information.

-It is also unlikely that your manager or human resources would call you at home to ask you to transfer funds, provide confidential data, or email documents from your personal account.
+- Be suspicious of calls from your manager or HR asking you to transfer funds, provide confidential data, or email documents from your personal account.